Deutsche Bundespost: History

-Created in 1947 in the Trizone as a successor to the Reichspost (German imperial post office), until 1950 the enterprise was called Deutsche Post (German post office).
+Created in 1947 in the Trizone as a successor to the Deutsche Reichspost (German Imperial Post), until 1950 the enterprise was called Deutsche Post (German Post).
 Until 1989, the Deutsche Bundespost was a state-owned operation.

 Organization

 The Bundespost was developed according to a three-tier principle common in public administration in the Federal Republic of Germany.
 The upper stage consisted of the federal ministry for the post office and telecommunication system.
 The middle stage consisted of regional directorates (Bundespostdirektionen) and the state post office management (Landespostdirektion) under western Allied authority in West Berlin (see Deutsche Bundespost Berlin) as of 1949/1955).
 The post office technical central office, telecommunication engineering central office, postal administration social office, and post offices) were on an equal level with the directorates.
 The lower stage consisted of post office branches, postal giro (akin to a checking account) savings bank offices and telecommunications office branches.